MichaelPD/tidy_data/README.md

 lines 41-60 - calculating an average value for each subject (30 values) and activity (6 values) to give a single tidy data table

-  The tidy data table consists of 180 rows (6*30), each of 2 identifying(factor) values (activity & subject) and 66       averaged values - this satisfies step 5 from above.
+  (5)The tidy data table consists of 180 rows (6*30), each of 2 identifying(factor) values (activity & subject) and 66       averaged measurement values (average of std or mean) - this satisfies step 5 from above.